Joe Frising

-Joe Frising (born 13 January 1994) is a Luxembourgish footballer who last plays as a goalkeeper for UN Käerjéng 97.
+Joe Frising (born 13 January 1994) is a Luxembourgish footballer who last played as a goalkeeper for UN Käerjéng 97.

 Early life

 Frising attended Saarland University in Germany.

 Career

 In 2016, he signed for Luxembourgish side F91 Dudelange, where he was regarded as a fan fsvorite.
 He was regarded as one of the club's most important players in the UEFA Europa League.
 In 2018, he was suspended for arguing with the manager.
 After leaving the club, he suffered injuries.
 In 2020, he signed for Luxembourgish side UN Käerjéng 97.

 Style of play

 Frising has been described as "quite strong and well prepared mentally".

 Personal life

 Frising has dated Luxembourg women's international Sophie Maurer.